+Auricular Medicine can offer powerful insight for prioritized treatment of what ails the entire body because of its basis in neurology.
 “The ear, the auricle, is a window to the brain, showing us a dynamic, current reflection of what is happening in the whole brain, making the structures and functions of the person visible and accessible to the trained practitioner.” (p.1)

-As such, auricular medicine offers insight into, and a gateway for treatment of the central nervous system.
+As such, Auricular Medicine offers insight into, and a gateway for treatment of the central nervous system.
 It is a form of “non-invasive neuromodulation, meaning we can modulate deep regions of the brain - safely and precisely.” (p.7).